 Cedar has a highly porous fiber structure.
 Therefore, the wood is able to absorb a very high amount of paint before it gets saturated.

-Therefore, you should use a paint brush rather than spray or roll.
+Therefore, you should use a paintbrush rather than a spray or roll.

 How To Paint Cedar Wood White?